JohnTroony/Blisqy/README.md

 Next, you will need to provide details of your target along with it's target parameters for exploitation.
 Below is a sample implementation of exploiting the found blind sql injection found by the fuzzer:

 The target data should be in a Dictionary/JSON format specifying the server, port, the found vulnerable header and it's value (some applications will need or check for a certain value).
+Also *Note the variable data-types*.

 ```python
 target = {